 If you give the thumbs up to something or someone, you show your approval of them.
 This idiom describes a common gesture: clenching one’s fist and leaving the thumb sticking up in the air.
 Did you know this idiom is related to Roman gladiator fights?

 If someone is barking up the wrong tree, they are making a mistake, especially about who is responsible for something or where to look for something.
 This idiom comes from raccoon hunting, where at times, hunting dogs literally bark up the wrong tree.

 If you leave no stone unturned, you do everything that you possibly can in order to achieve something or to find something.
 This idiom concerns a general of the ancient Greek army who was determined to find his enemy’s treasure.

 "Dog in the manger"

 No one wants to be called ‘a dog in the manger’.
 This idiom means that someone is a ‘spoilsport’.
 They try to prevent other people from enjoying something even though they do not enjoy it themselves.
 This idiom comes from one of the fables by Aesop.

 "Open a Pandora’s box"

 If you open a Pandora’s box, you carry out an action that has many bad consequences that you do not foresee.
 Read on to find out what happened when Pandora, the first woman created by the gods, opened the box.

 If you turn a blind eye to something that is wrong or illegal, you pretend that you have not noticed it.
 This idiom is attributed to Admiral Nelson, one of Britain’s greatest military heroes.
 In his early career, Nelson was severely wounded twice.
 In one battle, he lost his right arm; in another, he lost the sight in his right eye.

 Like this series?
-Click below to view more:
+Click the titles below to view more: